I-am-PUID-0/pd_zurg/README.md

 ## Data Volumes

-The following table describes data volumes used by the container.
+The following table describes the data volumes used by the container.
 The mappings are set via the `-v` parameter or via the docker-compose file within the ```volumes:``` section.
 Each mapping is specified with the following
 format: `<HOST_DIR>:<CONTAINER_DIR>[:PERMISSIONS]`.